Pandya dynasty: Imperial Pandyas (13th–14th centuries)

 The Pandya empire included extensive territories, at times including large portions of south India and Sri Lanka.
 The rule of the empire was shared among several royals, one of them enjoying primacy over the rest.
 The Pandya king at Madurai thus controlled these vast regions through the collateral family branches subject to Madurai.

+You must know that in this province there are five kings, who are own brothers. [...]
+At this end of [Ma'abar] reigns one of those five Royal brothers, who is a crowned king, and his name is [Sundara Pandi Devar].
+In his kingdom they find very fine and great pearls ...